 Capacity development for malaria control will be done with focus at township level.
-The township health department should have the capacity to assess the malaria situation, and then plan, implement, monitor and evaluate their own program.
-The will be supported from central and state/division levels.
+The township health department should have the capacity to assess the malaria situation, and then plan, implement, monitor and evaluate their own programme.
+They will be supported from central and state/division levels.
 In this regard, training of technical staff will be supported.

-As the Township level will be crucial for malaria prevention and control, a comprehensive curriculum for Township level staff will be developed and taught by VBDC at National and State/Regional levels.
+As township level will be crucial for malaria prevention and control, a comprehensive curriculum for township level staff will be developed and taught by VBDC at national and state/regional levels.